Make a modern and crafty wedding program booklet

 … and a pretty “bow” on the front.

 Now the programs are ready to be handed out to the guests on the big day!

-Here is the Word template I promised you, that I used to create my programs.
-This template is geared for a Catholic Mass, but you can obviously change the items on the pages as needed to suit your ceremony.
+To make your own, you can start with my template.
+It’s a .DOC file that you can open with Microsoft Word/Office, make your own customizations, then print.
+This template is geared for a Catholic Mass, but of course you can change the items on the pages as needed to suit your ceremony.